CTV Advertising: Strategies for Success

 • Programmatic Guaranteed (PG): Secure specific ad placements programmatically with guaranteed impressions.

-Step Four: Choose the Right Ad Formats
+Step 4: Choose the Right Ad Formats

 Determine which CTV ad formats best align with your goals and audience preferences.
 Popular options include: